smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Data Profiling/readme.md

         AND ty.Name NOT IN ('XML','uniqueidentifier')--Modify as needed
 ```
 **Step 3:**
 I have provided several SQL statements for NULL markers, empty strings, keyword searches, etc...
-You may need to create your own profiling query based upon your needs.
+You may need to create your own profiling query based on your needs.
-Here is an example of a profiling where I count the non-NULL values in the columns.
+Here is an example of profiling where I count the non-NULL values in the columns.

 ```sql
 INSERT INTO #DataProfilingSQL (DataProfilingType, OrderID, SQLLine) VALUES